BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_13.md

 Grab the *Gothitelle Crest*, *Reuniclus Crest*, and *Rock Memory* on the way out.

 Talk to Damien once more outside and watch the scene that plays out.

+**Relationship Point Choices**:
+- Talk to Damien outside after convincing him (+1 Damien)

 Return to the help center to claim your reward: $22500, a *Link Heart*, *3 Sitrus Berries*, and *3 Roseli Berries* (+1 Karma).

 ### My Sister Fell!